They live and dine at the finest of establishments. Their drive the latest luxury machines. They are the Kenyan rich gang.

 1. Kevin Obia

-His flashy and ostentatious lifestyle is envied by many but so far, he has charged for fraud.
+His flashy and ostentatious lifestyle is envied by many but so far, he has been charged for fraud.

 He is currently facing a charge of allegedly pretending that he could sell 7kg of gold to a Gallati for which he obtained the Sh13.7 million during a meeting but failed to deliver.